 - Home directories (/home) on its peak and cloud systems—which are backed-up on tape on a nightly basis;

-- Scratch storage on its supercomputer system (/short), which is a temporary (input and output) working storage on which files may be retained for the duration of active work, or for a period of up to 6 months (subject to change)—but which is not backed-up;
+- Scratch storage on its supercomputer system (/short), which is a temporary (input and output) working storage on which files may be retained for the duration of active work, or for a period of up to 30 days (subject to change)

-- Project storage for the long-term retention of data on its high-performance persistent disk store, and/or on tape;
+- Project storage (/g/data) for the long-term retention of data on its high-performance persistent disk store, and/or on tape.

-Project leaders and research users with large-scale data and storage requirements must establish a data management plan, in consultation with the NCI support team, and have access to a share that can provide the necessary storage.
-NCI staff will work with the project team to provide a solution that is effective for the project, which is efficient for NCI, and which maximises the security of the data to within the limits of the resources available.
+Project leaders and research users must establish a data management plan to ensure that it is appropriately curated and managed.
+The NCI team can work with project teams to provide a solution that that is effective and efficient for the project, which is efficient for NCI, and which maximises the security of the data to within the limits of the resources available.

 While NCI will make every effort to ensure the security of your data, it is unable to provide absolute guarantees to this effect.

-The NCI infrastructure is provided by the Australian Government through its National Collaborative Research Infrastructure Strategy.
+The NCI infrastructure is provided by the Australian Government through its National Collaborative Research Infrastructure Strategy (NCRIS).
 Accordingly, NCI is required to report on the usage of the facility, and on the impact of outcomes arising from its use.